Skip to main content

 Using VS Code

-To copy the file from your local computer to the Arduino UNO Q using the VS Code, follow these instructions:
+To copy the file from your local computer to the UNO Q using the VS Code, follow these instructions:

 • Open the target folder